prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "Care about what other people think and you will always be their prisoner." -Lao Tzu

-When we think what others will think about our actions, we are allowing our happiness to be dependent on them.
-We should have our own rules for our life(and we should not let ourselves seriously affected by what other people think & say).
+When we think about what others will think about our actions, we are allowing our happiness to be dependent on them.
+We should have our own rules for our life(and we should not let ourselves be seriously affected by what other people think & say).

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>